Types of Therapy offered

-Depending upon the client, his/her age and developmental level, as well as the specific issues to be addressed in therapy, MVTS staff, depending upon their expertise, may use one or a combination of the following therapeutic approaches.
+Depending upon the client, his/her age and developmental level, as well as the specific issues to be addressed in therapy, MVTS staff, depending upon their expertise and training, may use one or a combination of the following therapeutic approaches.
 Click on the therapy name to learn more about each modality.

 Child Parent Psychotherapy is an evidenced-based treatment model used to help young children, ages birth-6 years, and their primary caregiver overcome the effects of past difficult events.
 This therapy helps caregivers learn to recognize traumatic reactions and help their child feel calm and safe.
 The caregiver, therapist, and child meet together and use play therapy to address thoughts, feelings, and emotional connections in the family.
 Special consideration is given to caregiver’s own trauma history, as well as the ethnic culture of the family.
 The goals of Child Parent Psychotherapy are to restore levels of functioning in development and daily activities, and improve the child’s coping skills; to develop a new understanding of the traumatic experience; and to restore a sense of predictability and trust within the caregiver-child relationship.

 CBT is an evidence-based, goal-oriented psychotherapy treatment that focuses on the connection and relationship between thoughts, feelings/body sensations, and behavior.
 CBT promotes a hands-on, practical approach to problem-solving by helping clients identify and change unhelpful thoughts and behaviors, while learning ways to positively impact emotions through emotional regulation and developing personal coping strategies to target current problems.